Rishiofficial432-432/lexus/now.md

 ## 2. The Main Interface: Your Three Control Panels

-When you launch Lexus, the interface is divided into three distinct vertical sections, designed for a clear and organized workflow.
+When you launch LEXUS, the interface is divided into three distinct vertical sections, designed for a clear and organized workflow.

 1.  **The Left Sidebar (Navigation):** This is how you move between the major sections of the app.
-You can switch between your **Notes**, the main **Dashboard**, your private **Journal**, the **DocuMind** visualizer, and other modules.
+You can switch between your **Notes**, the main **Dashboard**, your private **Journal**, the **VisualMind** visualizer, and other modules.
 When in the "Notes" view, this sidebar also lists all your created notes for quick access.

 2.  **The Center Content Area (Your Workspace):** This is the largest section and is where you do your work.
 It's where you'll write in the editor, interact with your dashboard widgets, or build a mind map.